aLeX1443/SmartMine/Readme.md

 Note: it may be easier to edit the file with Notepad++ instead of Notepad.

-Instructions on setting up mining pool accounts:__
+Instructions on setting up mining pool accounts:<br />

 You can mine into whatever pool you like, but the recommended pools are as follows: